opensearch-project/opensearch-sdk-java/DESIGN.md

 ##### OpenSearch Startup, Extension Initialization, and REST Action Registration

-(8, 9, 10) During bootstrap of the OpenSearch `Node`, it instantiates a `RestController`, passing this to the `ExtensionsOrchestrator` which subsequently passes it to a `RestActionsRequestHandler`.
+(8, 9, 10) During bootstrap of the OpenSearch `Node`, it instantiates a `RestController`, passing this to the `ExtensionsManager` which subsequently passes it to a `RestActionsRequestHandler`.

-The `ExtensionsOrchestrator` reads a list of extensions present in `extensions.yml`.
+The `ExtensionsManager` reads a list of extensions present in `extensions.yml`.
 For each configured extension:

-(11, 12) The `ExtensionsOrchestrator` Initializes the extension using an `InitializeExtensionRequest`/`Response`, establishing the two-way transport mechanism.
+(11, 12) The `ExtensionsManager` Initializes the extension using an `InitializeExtensionRequest`/`Response`, establishing the two-way transport mechanism.

 (13) Each `Extension` retrieves all of its REST paths from its `ExtensionRestPathRegistry`.